We’ve all been tempted to use public Wi-Fi: it’s free, saves on your data allowance, and is always helpful in speeding up loading times.

 It’s fairly easy to set up a fake access point (AP), and is well worth the effort for cybercriminals.
 They can use any device with internet capabilities, including a smartphone, to set up an AP with the same name as a genuine hotspot.
 Any transmitted data sent after joining a fake network goes via a hacker.

 What can you do?
+There are some tips to keep in mind on how to spot “Evil Twin” public Wi-Fi.
 Be suspicious if you see two similarly-named network connections.
 If they’re to an associated shop or eatery, talk to the staff there.
 Similarly, alert management if you’re at work and spot a fake AP.

 We always recommend using a virtual private network (VPN).
 This establishes a level of encryption between the end-user and a website, so potential intercepted data is unreadable by a hacker without the correct decryption key.
 You’ve plenty of reasons to use a VPN, and one definitely is to combat MITM attacks in their myriad forms.